Table of Contents

 3. Have a romantic sleep away among the leaves.

-Long walks through the leaves, followed by cold nights by the fire is pretty romantic.
+Long walks through the leaves, followed by cold nights by the fire, are pretty romantic.

 4. Explore any of New England’s many harvest festivals.

-Here a few of the ones I go to, but there are a few in every state every weekend to choose from that you can look for here.
+Here are a few of the ones I go to, but there are a few in every state each weekend to choose from that you can look for here.

 5. Drink freshly pressed apple cider.

-- BF Clyde’s Apple Cider Mill in Old Mystic, Connecticut, is the oldest steam-powered cider mill in the US.
-After your tour, you can munch homemade cider donuts while listening to live music on the lawn.
+• BF Clyde’s Apple Cider Mill in Old Mystic, Connecticut, is the oldest steam-powered cider mill in the US.
+After your tour, you can munch on homemade cider donuts while listening to live music on the lawn.

 6. Hiking is the best way to get a close-up view of our beautiful leaves.